This article describes the support policy for Microsoft SQL Server products that are running in a hardware virtualization environment.

 Hyper-V Dynamic Memory is fully supported with SQL Server.
 Only SQL Server versions and editions that support Hot Add Memory (Enterprise and Datacenter) can see memory that is added by using Hyper-V Dynamic Memory.
 SQL Server 2012 Standard edition also recognizes Hot Add memory when running in a virtual enviroment.
 SQL Server versions that do not support Hot Add Memory are still supported.
 But these versions will detect only the memory that is present in the operating system when SQL Server starts.
 Before you deploy Hyper-V Dynamic Memory, please read the following resources when you use Hyper-V Dynamic Memory with SQL Server:

-- Windows Azure Storage’s Geo-Replication
+- Microsoft Azure Storage’s Geo-Replication

 is not supported if the data and log files of a database are stored in more than one disk.